Programa do Jô

-Programa do Jô (Portuguese for Jô's Show) is a Brazilian late-night talk show that was broadcast by Rede Globo from April 3, 2000 to December 16, 2016.
-It was shown after the late-night news bulletin, Jornal da Globo.
+Programa do Jô (Portuguese for Jô's Show) was a Brazilian late-night talk show broadcast by Rede Globo from April 3, 2000 to December 16, 2016.
+It was shown after the late-night news bulletin, Jornal da Globo. the Show is back from July 24, 2023, to (Portuguese: Temporada 2023 do Programa do Jô).

 The program was hosted by Brazilian comedian, author and musician Jô Soares.
 It began its life as Jô Soares Onze e Meia (Jô Soares Eleven Thirty) in 1988 on SBT.
 Following Jô Soares' return to Globo in 2000, the show was renamed as Programa do Jô, retaining the same format and late-night time slot.

 The program's format was modeled after those of U.S. late-night talk shows, and usually featured interviews with three guests and a live musical performance.
 Usually, if one of the guests is a musician or band, they return to perform at the end of the show.
 There are also occasions when the first guest stays on to continue the interview past the first commercial break, in which case the show only features two interviews.